 If you have a severe toothache that arises out of the blue, or pain that keeps you up all night, or persists when the stimuli is removed, this is called spontaneous pain, and referred to as irreversible pulpitis.
 If your toothache has been getting more painful over a course of time, this is another common sign of an irreversible pulpitis.
 This means that even if the stimulus is removed, such as a large cavity or fracture, the nerve will still need to be removed from the tooth.

 This is one of the most common toothache causes.
 When decay is left untreated or occurs under existing fillings, often times it will progress towards the nerve.
 If the bacteria from the decay progresses into the nerve area, often a severe toothache will follow.
 When this happens, there are two choices.
 ROOT CANAL or EXTRACTION.

 If the disease is allowed to progress, the tooth will likely become loose.
 If you are having pain from a tooth that is loose, it may need to be removed.

 Fractures are very common toothache causes, and sometimes difficult to treat.
 They are not always visible to the naked eye, and are usually diagnosed by testing (we’ll get to testing later).
 One of the most common symptoms is biting sensitivity.
-Sometimes the fractured part of the tooth can be removed and a filling placed over it, but you may need further treatment.
+Sometimes the fractured part of the tooth can be removed and a filling placed over it, but most likely you will need a crown.

 If the fracture progresses into the nerve chamber, you will need a root canal.

-If the fracture is vertical through the root (VERTICAL ROOT FRACTURE), you will need to have the tooth EXTRACTED.
+If the fracture is into the roots, you will need to have the tooth removed

 There are a variety of tests that dentists use to diagnose the toothache causes and the condition of the tooth.